The person at the center of this case

 Start here

-On July 23, 2009, United States Border Patrol Agent Robert W. Rosas, Jr., was murdered during a robbery near Campo, California, just miles from the U.S.-Mexico border.
-Jose Juan Chacon-Morales, a Mexican national also known as "Camello," allegedly orchestrated the crime as the armed lookout while co-conspirators crossed into the U.S. to commit the robbery and murder.
-Four of the five men charged have been apprehended and pled guilty, but Chacon-Morales remains at large, believed to be hiding in Mexico with connections to Baja California, Sonora, and Sinaloa.
+On July 23, 2009, United States Border Patrol Agent Robert W. Rosas, Jr. was murdered in Campo, California, near the U.S.-Mexico border during a robbery orchestrated by a group of men led by Jose Juan Chacon-Morales.
+Chacon-Morales allegedly remained armed at the fence in Mexico while his co-conspirators crossed into the United States to commit the crime; four of the five charged men have been captured and pleaded guilty, but Chacon-Morales remains at large.
+He is believed to be hiding in Mexico with connections to Baja California Sur, Baja California Norte, Sonora, and Sinaloa, and a $100,000 reward is offered for information leading to his capture.

 Try asking